 - The student has 3 excused clinical (cuts) absences per clinical semester. - These can be taken as a whole day or 1⁄2 day.
-Half cuts start or end at 11:30. - o There will be NO exceptions to this policy, use your cuts wisely - Excess of Three (3) will result in 10-point deduction from final clinical average for that semester. - This time must be made up as soon as possible. - Students will be allowed to remain and make up this time only with the approval of the faculty. - Appeals may be made to the Dean of Health Sciences for consideration of readmission according to procedures outlined in the college catalog.
+Half cuts start or end at 11:30. - There will be NO exceptions to this policy, use your cuts wisely - Excess of Three (3) will result in 10-point deduction from final clinical average for that semester.
+This time must be made up as soon as possible. - Students will be allowed to remain and make up this time only with the approval of the faculty, Dean of Health Sciences and a hearing from the proper officials at the college. - Appeals may be made to the Dean of Health Sciences for consideration of readmission according to procedures outlined in the college catalog.